kevinolega/callcentertrainingtips/start.md

 > ”Formal education helps you get a living.
 Self education helps you make a fortune”
 > - Jim Rohn

+## How Can You Educate Yourself and STOP BEING STUPID?

 Here are two ways that I use to educate myself.